kajava-juri/trailer-parking-slot-generation/README.md

-The following repository also contains a complete configuration file for the parking slots of one port in Rotterdam
+The following repository also contains a complete configuration file for the parking slots of one port in Rotterdam.
+Only satellite images were used to get the coordinates of parking slots.
+To generate a single line of parking slots either 3 points or 2 points + angle are needed, more options are listed below, as well as examples.

 # Configuration
 The program reads a configuration file that contains information for each sector with following